Shawdaimarie/Shawdaimarie/README.md

 - **Handshake AI Fellowship** — AI Development Projects · Hedgehoge · Selected cohort for generative AI product engineering
 - **Google** — Organisation member

-I operate natively with LLMs — Claude, GPT-4o, Gemini — not as a curiosity, but as core infrastructure.
+I operate natively with Generative AI  — Claude, GPT-4o, Gemini — not as a curiosity, but as core infrastructure.
 I architect agentic marketing workflows, automate content and reporting pipelines, deploy GEO strategy alongside SEO, and use generative AI for creative production at scale.
 AI isn't a tool I added to my stack — it's how the stack runs.